Hans Waldmann (fighter pilot): Childhood, education and early career

 In 1938, Waldmann applied for a career as an officer in the Luftwaffe for the first time.
 Travelling to Berlin, he was deemed suitable but at the age of 16 was too young to volunteer for military service.
 After the outbreak of World War II, while still at school, Waldmann and his fellow students were forced into compulsory labour service (Reichsarbeitsdienst).
 Waldmann was assigned to the Brunswick Mechanical Engineering Institute.
 Since Waldmann had intended to study aircraft construction after his military service, he was reassigned to the Institute of Aeronautical Metrology and Flight Meteorology at the Braunschweig-Waggum airfield under the leadership of Prof. Dr. Heinrich Koppe.

 At the end of March 1940, Waldmann graduated from school with his Abitur (diploma).
 After this he was accepted into the Luftwaffe, two years after his initial application.
-Commencing in July 1940, he undertook 12 weeks of basic military training with Fliegerausbildungsregiment 72 (72nd Flight Training Regiment) at Fels am Wagram in Austria.
+Commencing in July 1940, he undertook 12 weeks of basic military training with Fliegerausbildungs-Regiment 72 (72nd Flight Training Regiment) at Fels am Wagram in Austria.
 Upon completion, Waldmann was transferred to the Flugzeugführerschule A/B 72 (flight school for the pilot license) at Markersdorf near Sankt Pölten in early October 1940.
 (Note: Flight training in the Luftwaffe progressed through the levels A1, A2 and B1, B2, referred to as A/B flight training.
 A training included theoretical and practical training in aerobatics, navigation, long-distance flights and dead-stick landings.
 The B courses included high-altitude flights, instrument flights, night landings, and training to handle the aircraft in difficult situations.)
 Eight days later his training group returned to Fels am Wagram because Markersdorf was overcrowded with other flight courses.
 Thus flight training started on the improvised airfield without hangars at Fels am Wagram.
 His first familiarisation flight was on 16 October 1940, in a Bücker Bü 131 "Jungmann" biplane marked "VTAF".
 Waldmann logged his first solo flight on 13 November 1940 at 09:17 in a Bü 131 "CGNL", landing again after six minutes of flight time.
 His training group returned to Markersdorf in February 1941.
 From here, he conducted his first cross-country flights on the Bü 131 "Jungmann" as well as the Focke-Wulf Fw 44 "Stieglitz".
 The majority of the cross-country flights were flown on the Gotha Go 145.
 From 4 April to 28 April 1941 he made the round trip from Markersdorf to Pocking, Nürnberg, Ettingshausen, Ingolstadt, Zwickau, Hildesheim, Braunschweig, Mannheim, Karlsruhe, Delmenhorst, Halberstadt and Fürth.
 At Ettingshausen he received instruction in formation flying and aerobatics.

 By August 1941 Operation Barbarossa, the German invasion of the Soviet Union, had been underway for two months, and after completing his A/B flight training at Markersdorf Waldmann was transferred to the Jagdfliegerschule 6 (6th Fighter Pilot School) at Lachen-Speyerdorf near Neustadt an der Weinstraße.
 He completed the final phase of his fighter pilot training in Gleiwitz, Upper Silesia, from 3 June to 17 August 1942, before transferring to the front.